Cleisson: Career

 Revealed by Santa Tereza, a training club in Belo Horizonte, it caught the attention of Cruzeiro.
-He was the team's top scorer in the Copa do Brasil title with 6 goals, in addition to participating in numerous other victories, the most notable being the 1997 Copa Libertadores.
+He was the team's top scorer in the Copa do Brasil title with six goals, in addition to participating in numerous other victories, the most notable being the 1997 Copa Libertadores.
 He transferred to Flamengo in 1998 and started playing in midfield there, becoming known for his violence in tackles.
 He was elected the most hated player in Brazilian football by Revista Placar in the period.

 In 2000, while defending Atlético Mineiro in a Copa Libertadores match, he spat in the face of Adilson Batista, Corinthians defender.
-Interestingly, in 2005, Cleisson was hired by Sport, the club where Adilson began his career as manager.
+In 2005, Cleisson was hired by Sport, the club where Adilson began his career as manager.
 Both became friends until today, overcoming their disagreement.

 In July 2009, after winning the state championship with Fortaleza, he announced his retirement.
 In 2012 he had experience as a coach at Guarany de Sobral.